Index of Embedded Networks in the Sphere: Introduction

-In Section \ref{sec:prelimiarly}, we will give the basic definitions of networks in $\mathbb{S}^2$ and their indexes and nullities.
-Then we will talk about the eigenvalues and eigenfunctions from the aspect of elliptic partial differential equations in Section \ref{sec:spectrum_on_networks_and_dirichlet_to_neumann_map}, including the definition of Dirichlet-to-Neumann on the network with boundary.
-In Section \ref{sec:index_theorem_for_networks}, we will given the new Dirichlet-to-Neumann map for the partition of networks and prove the main Theorem \ref{thm_index_and_nullity_theorem_short}.
+In Section \ref{sec:prelimiarly}, we will give the basic definitions of networks in $\mathbb{S}^2$ and their indices and nullities.
+Then we will talk about the eigenvalues and eigenfunctions from the aspect of elliptic partial differential equations in Section \ref{sec:spectrum_on_networks_and_dirichlet_to_neumann_map}, including the definition of Dirichlet-to-Neumann map on networks with boundary.
+In Section \ref{sec:index_theorem_for_networks}, we will give the new Dirichlet-to-Neumann map for the partition of networks and prove the main Theorem \ref{thm_index_and_nullity_theorem_short}.
 In the last section, we will calculate the index and nullity of embedded closed stationary triple junction networks to finish the proof of Theorem \ref{thm_index_and_nullity_of_triple_junction_networks_short}.